alexandervaneck/flake8-class-newline/README.rst

 Example
 -----

-PEP8 is unclear on whether we should allow for a newline after a class definition.
+PEP8 says we should surround every class method with a single blank line.
+See https://www.python.org/dev/peps/pep-0008/#blank-lines
+However flake8 is ambiguous about the first method having a blank line above it.

 Basically;

 .. code:: python

     class AClassWithoutANewLine(object):
+        def a_method(self):
+            return 'a_value'

+    class AClassWithoutANewLineProperty(object):
+        @property
+        def a_method(self):
-        an_arg = 'a_value'
+            return 'a_value'

 or